 We are offering limited scholarship funding to women who are interested in pursuing community college, vocational/technical training or training through our BBOP Entrepreneur Academy.
 Apply Now

 Strength Based Case Management

 Working with women to successfully re-enter society is our goal.
 Our Re-Entry program assists women coming home from prison with re-assimilating by providing a myriad of supportive services.
-These services include outpatient services, leadership development, mentoring, comprehensive case management, counseling, housing, mental health and substance abuse treatment, life skills, and support services.
-Through these services, treatment rather punishment is achieved.
+These services include outpatient services, leadership development, mentoring, comprehensive case management, counseling, housing, mental health, and substance abuse treatment, life skills, and support services.
+Through these services, treatment rather than punishment is achieved.

 Independent Living Skills